 Our faculty are frequently asked to contribute their expertise and thought leadership across multiple media platforms.
 View Faculty in the News to see where faculty have provided expert commentary or been recognized for their contributions in their field.

-Boston College School of Social Work (BCSSW) recently launched a lab and a center.
 The Immigrant Integration Lab, led by BCSSW faculty member Westy Egmont, is an applied research lab exploring the intersection of social work, social policy, and immigrant inclusion.
 The Center for Social Innovation, led by BCSSW faculty Stephanie Berzin and Tiziana Dearing, fosters effective, sustainable social innovations that enhance social justice.

 Boston College was one of the first two universities to be designated as a Hartford Center of Excellence in Geriatric Social Work.
 The Hartford Center of Excellence, led by BCSSW faculty James Lubben, is committed to training future generations of social work practitioners and faculty, building bridges between academia and practitioners within the field, and providing leadership to utilize new research in shaping policy and practice.